ramses02/Metastasis_Diagnosis/README.md

 ![metrics](https://github.com/ramses02/Metastasis_Diagnosis/blob/main/Images/metrics.png)

-Upon evaluating our best model on the testing dataset, we observed an overall accuracy of 74%.
+Upon evaluating our best model on the testing dataset, we observed an overall accuracy of 84%.
 While this accuracy score demonstrates the model's ability to make correct predictions on the test data, a deeper analysis reveals some nuances in its performance across different classes.

-The model exhibited a precision of 77% for the "Normal" class, indicating that when it predicted an image as "Normal," it was accurate in doing so 77% of the time.
+The model exhibited a precision of 84% for the "Normal" class, indicating that when it predicted an image as "Normal," it was accurate in doing so 84% of the time.
 This suggests a reasonable ability to classify "Normal" samples correctly.
-However, the recall for the "Normal" class was 68%, indicating that out of all the actual "Normal" images, 32% were mistakenly classified as "Metastasis."
+However, the recall for the "Normal" class was 84%, indicating that out of all the actual "Normal" images, 16% were mistakenly classified as "Metastasis."

-Conversely, for the "Metastasis" class, the model demonstrated a recall of 80%, highlighting its proficiency in detecting actual "Metastasis" cases.
-This means that the model correctly identified 80% of the true "Metastasis" cases in the dataset.
-However, the precision for the "Metastasis" class was 72%, implying that when it predicted "Metastasis," it was correct 72% of the time.
+Conversely, for the "Metastasis" class, the model demonstrated a recall of 85%, highlighting its proficiency in detecting actual "Metastasis" cases.
+This means that the model correctly identified 85% of the true "Metastasis" cases in the dataset.

-The calculated F1-scores were 0.72 and 0.75 for the "Normal" and "Metastasis" classes, respectively.
+The calculated F1-scores were 0.84 and 0.84 for the "Normal" and "Metastasis" classes, respectively.
 These scores indicate a trade-off between precision and recall values for both classes, emphasizing the need to strike a balance between minimizing false positives and false negatives.

 It's noteworthy that this model exhibited superior performance on the validation dataset compared to the testing data.
 Several factors could contribute to this discrepancy: (1) Distributional differences between the validation and testing datasets, where the test data may contain patterns or edge cases not well-represented in the training and validation datasets.
 (2) Size disparities, where even a few misclassifications in a smaller test dataset can significantly impact performance metrics.
 (3) The inherent randomness in neural networks, from weight initialization to training dynamics, can lead to varied outcomes, especially in limited dataset scenarios.
 Additional information on this topic can be found [here](https://stackoverflow.com/questions/60475162/why-is-my-neural-network-validation-accuracy-higher-than-my-training-accuracy-an).